Reserved for a Private Event with Kylee

 Reserved for Private Event - Kylee Moats - 1pm-9pm

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Rise and shine for your body and mind.
 This offering integrates yin and yang aspects of asana and pranayama practice to optimize energetic vitality and presence.
 Feel into the freshness of all kinds of new beginnings and endings, and explore the magnitude of your limitless potential.
+This practice is an opportunity to reconnect with yourself, care for your nervous system, and explore the expansive potential that arises when effort and surrender meet.

 Reserved for Private Event - Kylee Moats - 1pm-5pm

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Rise and shine for your body and mind.
 This offering integrates yin and yang aspects of asana and pranayama practice to optimize energetic vitality and presence.
 Feel into the freshness of all kinds of new beginnings and endings, and explore the magnitude of your limitless potential.
+This practice is an opportunity to reconnect with yourself, care for your nervous system, and explore the expansive potential that arises when effort and surrender meet.